- Cell Biology

 - Contact Us

 Huntingtin protein is cleaved within the N-terminal region by calpains, a process to which it is more susceptible as the length of the polyQ tract increases.
-Caspases have also been linked to the proteolysis of htt.
-The nature of this cleavage is of particular interest, since the cleavage products combine with other proteins to form inclusion bodies, aggregates in the neuronal cytoplasm and nuclei.
-These aggregates can cause proteasome dysfunction and transcriptional dysregulation, and gradually impede neurotransmission to the extent that neurotransmitter vesicles cannot move within the cytoskeleton.
-In addition to vesicular movement, mHtt also impairs mitochondrial trafficking.
+Caspases have also been linked to the proteolysis of HTT.
+The nature of this cleavage is of particular interest, since the cleavage products (the neurotoxic N-terminal fragments) can sequester other proteins to form aggregates in the neuronal cytoplasm and nuclei, known as inclusion bodies.
+These aggregates can cause transcriptional dysregulation, dysfunction of proteasomes, nuclear-cytoplasmic transport and transcription, and gradually impede neurotransmission to the extent that neurotransmitter vesicles cannot move within the cytoskeleton.
+In addition to vesicular movement, mHTT also impairs mitochondrial trafficking.
 Neuronal dysfunction and/or death results, and the role of autophagy in the breakdown of these aggregates becomes even more emphasized; debate over the neuroprotective capacity of these aggregates means that the precise role of autophagy in Huntington's disease is yet to be fully characterized.
-Mutations at the calpain cleavage sites prevent the aggregation and toxicity of Htt protein; furthermore, proteolysis of mHtt by caspase-6 is also linked to neuronal dysfunction and neurodegeneration.
+Mutations at the calpain cleavage sites prevent the aggregation and toxicity of HTT protein; furthermore, proteolysis of mHTT by caspase-6 is also linked to neuronal dysfunction and neurodegeneration.

-Huntington's disease primarily affects striatal medium spiny neurons (MSNs), neurons which receive both glutamate signals from the cortex and dopamine signals from the substantia nigra.
+Huntington's disease primarily affects striatal medium spiny neurons (MSNs), GABAergic neurons that receive both glutamate signals from the cortex and dopamine signals from the substantia nigra.
 A long-standing hypothesis postulates that high levels of excitatory neurotransmitters and/or activation of glutamate receptors (in particular the NMDA receptor) sensitize MSNs to cytotoxic cell death.
-Mutant htt is thought to decrease the expression of glutamate transporters and enhance the activity and toxicity of NMDA receptors (in particular NR1 and NR2B), thus causing striatal degeneration.
-A combination of glutamatergic afferents and unique NMDA receptor subtype composition in medium spiny neurons could be what confers their vulnerability to degeneration in Huntington's disease.
-Modifying the release of glutamate or dopamine is also shown to alter Huntington's disease pathology: for example, administration of L-DOPA or knockout of the dopamine transporter, both of which increase dopamine levels, increases loss of MSNs; attenuation of glutamate activity helps restore MSN activity.
+Mutant HTT is thought to decrease the expression of glutamate transporters and enhance the activity and toxicity of NMDA receptors (in particular NR1 and NR2B), thus causing striatal degeneration.
+A combination of glutamatergic afferents and unique NMDA receptor subtype composition in MSNs could, in part, confer their vulnerability to degeneration in Huntington's disease.
+Modifying the release of glutamate or dopamine is also shown to alter Huntington's disease pathology: for example, administration of L-DOPA or knockout of the dopamine transporter - both of which increase dopamine levels - increases loss of MSNs, and attenuation of glutamate activity helps restore MSN function.